pestrela/music/flac_tester/README.md

 # GUI Alternatives

+## Spek
 If you want a manual GUI, I recommend http://spek.cc/
 ![spek](./demo_spek.png)

+## Faking the Funk
 If you an automatic GUI, I recommend https://fakinthefunk.net/en/
 ![faking the funk](./demo_faking_the_funk.png)

-The difference of these tools is that they don't tag the files for inspection in Explorer / Finder
+The difference of these tools to fake_flac is that they don't tag the files for inspection in Explorer / Finder